hotdogee/django-blast/sphinx_doc/usability.md

 - Probing (5 minutes): After the test ask any questions about anything that happened during the test, or any questions from the observation room they would like to ask.
 - Wrapup (5 minutes): Thank them for their help, pay them, and show them to the door.

-**Typical Problems**
+**Typical Problems:**

 - They just don't get it.
 - The words they look for aren't there.
 - There is too much going on (Reduce page noise).

-After the debriefing (really good pizza encourages attendance) make a collective list by asking each observes to submit the three most serious problems out of their list.
+After the debriefing (really good pizza encourages attendance) make a collective list by asking each observer to submit the three most serious problems out of their list.
 No discussion here, just list them.
 They have to be observed problems, things that happened during the test.

-- Choose the ten worst problems rated 1 to 10.
+- Choose the ten worst problems, rated 1 to 10.
 - Make an ordered list, adding rough notes as to how to fix them, who is going to do it, and what resources will be needed.
 - Focus ruthlessly on fixing the most serious problems first.